Taylor Swift Just Did Something She Thought She Would Never Do — For A Great Cause

 Advertisement

 The original track on the album features the Dixie Chicks and is the most personal and open Swift has been about her mother’s battle with cancer.
 First diagnosed with breast cancer in 2015, Andrea Swift’s cancer returned while filming Taylor Swift: Miss Americana, a documentary about the pop star’s rise to fame which was released on Netflix in January.
-Later that month, Taylor Swift revealed that doctors found a brain tumor while Andrea was undergoing chemotherapy.
+Later that month, Swift revealed that doctors found a brain tumour while her mother was undergoing chemotherapy.

 taylor knows that song would mean a lot to other people right now and even though it clearly hurt her to sing i have never been so proud of her— ellie (@catchfireswift) April 19, 2020